 The exhibition uses three sections to explore Perriand’s career: The Machine Age, Nature and the Synthesis of the Arts, and Modular Design for Modern Living.

 It begins with the design of her own studio apartment in Saint-Sulpice, Paris, where you can see Perriand’s early mastery of metal furniture and the notebooks in which she developed the tubular steel furniture designed with Le Corbusier and Pierre Jeanneret, which would go onto define 1920s modernism.

 You can also walk through one-to-one room recreations of the Salon d’Automne interior from 1929 and the London branch of the Air France office designed in 1957.

-The exhibition also charts Perriand’s shift from the machine aesthetic to wooden natural forms, inspired by collecting and taking photos of objects found in nature and then moves onto her exploration of modular design, which were created to be more affordable and adaptable, such as her iconic bookcases, originally created for student dormitories but now an instantly recognisable form of modern design.
+The exhibition also charts Perriand’s shift from the machine aesthetic to wooden natural forms, inspired by collecting and taking photos of objects found in nature, and then moves onto her exploration of modular design, which was created to be more affordable and adaptable, such as her iconic bookcases, originally created for student dormitories but now an instantly recognisable form of modern design.